liammagee/sub-zero/synthesis_all_the_content-with-file-number.md

 5. **Human-Centric AI:** Emphasize an integrative approach that values human rights, equity, and social justice in all discussions around AI and its deployment.

-# Article title: Meta, Apple, Microsoft Expand AI Risk Transparency Amid Pressure
+Article 20:# Article title: Meta, Apple, Microsoft Expand AI Risk Transparency Amid Pressure

 ### Notes 1: